Flore-Mueth/ADA_P3-jekyll/index.md

 <b>Box Office Revenue:</b> To qualify as financially successful, a movie must exceed a revenue threshold of $38,119,483.
 This value, derived from the third quartile of the revenue distribution, ensures we are focusing on the top-performing films.
 Anything below this is not considered a box office hit.<br>
 <b>User Ratings:</b> Films need an average rating of 7/10 or higher to make the cut.
 This threshold, also based on the third quartile of audience ratings, highlights movies that resonate strongly with viewers.<br>
 <b>Award Nominations:</b> Success is not just about wins, but also recognition.
 We consider all films nominated for prestigious awards like the Oscars and Golden Globes, among others.
 By including nominees, we avoid being overly restrictive while still capturing critical recognition.<br>
 Together, these criteria provide a multifaceted approach to evaluating a film’s overall success—if a movie meets one or more of these benchmarks, it earns its place as a standout.
+However, only 1,370 films in our dataset include box office revenue data.
+To minimize information loss and ensure a comprehensive analysis, we utilized the full dataset of 13,000 films when focusing on overall success, particularly for ratings and nominations.
+For analyses specifically involving box office revenue, we limited our focus to the subset of 1,370 films with recorded values.
+This approach ensures we make the most of the available data for each success criterion while transparently addressing the limitations posed by missing box office information for the majority of the dataset.
 {: .text-justify}

+{% include diversity_histogram_reduced.html %}

 ## The Cruel Truth of Data